shaharavin/BAK/README.md

 ## AI

-We also provide a framework that searches for strategies through search.
+We also provide a framework that searches for strategies.